 To recommend a wine for this dish, we turned to Karen MacNeil, wine programs chair, Culinary Institute of America, and author of The Wine Bible.
 Here's what she had to say: "There's no quintessential wine for chicken.
 What counts is how the chicken is seasoned and sauced.
 This chicken mattone, with its tangy-sweet balsamic flavor, is a classic example.
 I tried this dish with a dozen varietals and top scores went to Pinot Noir.
 No surprise.
 Many Pinots have an earthy balsamic character all their own."

-As an accompaniment to the chicken, serve our creamy polenta with grilled vegetables (see related recipe at right).
+As an accompaniment to the chicken, serve our Creamy Polenta with Grilled Vegetables.

 - 1 chicken, about 4 lb.